Millennials - Who are they? How do we win them over to the faith?

 The Age Groups of Generations in the US

 Who are the Millennials in relation to the body of Christ

-Only 30 percent find Church in a building with other believers as something that is relevant in their life.
-Almost 6 in 10 who grow up in the church do not go back and make up some 59 percent who are unchurched.
+Only 30 percent find Church in a building with other believers as something relevant in their life.
+Almost 6 in 10 who grow up in the Church do not go back and make up some 59 percent who are unchurched.
 Barna's overall research found:

-Clearly, there is a problem not just with the Millennial, but with all age groups that need to be addressed and quickly for the health of the church as we have recently lost one of its greatest advocates with the death of Billy Graham.
+There is a problem not just with the Millennial, but with all age groups.
+The issues need to be addressed and quickly for the health of the Church as we have recently lost one of its greatest advocates with the death of Billy Graham.